Numb-0/nix-0/README.md

 ```bash
 sudo nixos-rebuild switch --flake .#nixos
 ```
+> [!TIP]
+> Make sure you have NixOS installed and flakes enabled before proceeding.
+If you encounter any > > issues, refer to the NixOS documentation. 📚
 # Ags
-The ags application is quite bounded with Hyprland so if you are using another WM most of the features won't work.\
+The **Ags** application is tightly integrated with **Hyprland** using it's module.
+If you're using another window manager (WM), most of its features **won't work**.

+For example:
-For example there are Hyprland keybinds to hide/show different windows of the ags application.
+- **Hyprland keybinds** are used to hide/show different windows of the Ags application.
+  If you're not using Hyprland, this functionality will **not be available**.

 > [!IMPORTANT]
 > I've recently migrated from **GTK3** to the **GTK4** version of **Ags**.
 As a result, there might be some **unintended behavior** that I haven't discovered yet.